-- New Faculty Orientation is held annually in mid-August and in January to provide all new faculty with an introduction to university programs, policies, resources with a strong emphasis on teaching and scholarship. - An individualized mentoring program is coordinated by the Provost's Office for all first-year tenure-eligible faculty.
-College-level peer mentors provide another level of disciplinespecific mentoring support for all early-career faculty. - A series of monthly Faculty Development Workshops includes presentations on, for example, Effective Mentoring, Working with Graduate Students, Public Classroom, Advancing Your Career, Managing Classroom Disruptions, etc. - Individual academic colleges offer career development workshops on advancing through to promotion and tenure for both tenure-eligible and mid-career faculty.
+- New faculty orientation is held annually in mid-August and in January to provide all new faculty with an introduction to university programs and resources with a particular emphasis on scholarship. - A one-on-one mentoring program is coordinated by the SVPP for all first-year tenureeligible faculty. - College peer mentors provide college-specific professional development and guidance for pre-tenure faculty.

-- The ADVANCE Program offers regular workshops on department climate and career advancement for all faculty. - The Office of the Vice President for Research (VPR) offers numerous workshops and programs each year on topics such as successful grant writing, getting to know federal granting agencies, collaborating with industry, and interdisciplinary research.
+- A series of monthly faculty development workshops includes presentations on effective mentoring, working with graduate students, Ppublic classroom, and advancing your career - Individual academic colleges offered career development workshops on advancing through to promotion and tenure for both tenure-eligible and mid-career faculty. - ISU ADVANCE Program offers regular workshops on advancement through the ranks for all faculty. - The Office of the Vice President for Research (VPR) offers annual programming on and support for successful grant writing, getting to know federal granting agencies, collaborating with industry, and interdisciplinary research.